rajat9garg/sheets/memory-bank/activeContext.md

 - Implement robust function implementations for aggregate functions (SUM, AVERAGE, MIN, MAX)
 - Ensure dependency tracking works correctly with alphabetical column references
 - Optimize formula evaluation performance with complex expressions
+- Implement comprehensive error handling with custom exceptions and standardized responses

 ## Recent Changes
+### 2025-06-04 00:51
+- Verified that the `details` field is already present in the `ErrorResponse` schema in `api.yaml`, confirming that the OpenAPI specification already supports the enhanced error response structure.
+- Completed documentation updates in all memory bank files to reflect the error handling improvements.

+### 2025-06-04 00:49
+- Attempted to add a `details` field to the `ErrorResponse` schema in `api.yaml` but this change was reverted by the user, indicating a preference to maintain the current error response structure without additional fields.
+- Updated `CellUtils.kt` to replace generic `IllegalStateException` with custom exceptions (`SheetLockException`, `CellLockException`, `CircularReferenceException`, `CellDependencyException`) for lock conflicts and dependency issues.
+- Ensured `GlobalExceptionHandler.kt` is correctly configured to catch new custom exceptions, returning standardized error responses with appropriate HTTP status codes and detailed messages.
+- Re-added `import com.sheets.exceptions.*` to `GlobalExceptionHandler.kt` to resolve import issues.
+- Identified and fixed a compilation error in `SheetExceptions.kt` by ensuring `ResourceLockException` is marked as `open` to allow `SheetLockException` and `CellLockException` to inherit from it.
+- Successfully built the project after implementing all error handling changes and fixes.

 ### 2025-06-03 23:11
 - Completed transition to alphabetical column notation (A1 style) throughout the application
 - Enhanced MaxFunction to support cell references and ranges in A1 notation